-Until recently, measuring the economic benefits of stakeholder engagement has been an ambiguous notion.
+Measuring the economic benefits of stakeholder engagement has been an ambiguous notion.
 There are, of course, inherent social values in engaging stakeholders in a meaningful way, including goodwill towards your project.
-Government is also increasingly requiring that resource extraction project proponents take the lead on engaging stakeholders, often earlier in their regulatory process than ever before.
+Governments are requiring that resource extraction project proponents take the lead on engaging stakeholders, often earlier in their regulatory process than ever before.

-But it’s always been difficult to measure the effectiveness of that engagement on a company’s bottom line.
-That is, until now.
+But it’s always been difficult to measure the effectiveness of stakeholder engagement on a company’s bottom line.

 Researchers at the Wharton School of Business released a study detailing how stakeholder cooperation increases profitability.
 The study implies a successful stakeholder engagement process whereby buy-in from different sectors is achieved.
 (Stakeholders refer to economic partners, government, regulators, community officials and members of the public.)